walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * Player : If a player reference is given as the sole parameter then the block the player was looking at will be used as the starting point for the drone.
 If the player was not looking at a block then the player's location will be used as the starting point.
 If a `Player` object is provided as a parameter then it should be the only parameter.
- * location  : *NB* If a `Location` object is provided as a parameter, then it should be the only parameter.
+ * location  : *NB* If a `Location` or `Drone` object is provided as a parameter, then it should be the only parameter.
- * x : The x coordinate of the Drone (x,y,z,direction and world are not needed if either a player or location parameter is provided)
+ * x : The x coordinate of the Drone (x,y,z,direction and world are not needed if either a player, a location or another drone parameter is provided)
  * y : The y coordinate of the Drone
  * z : The z coordinate of the Drone
  * direction : The direction in which the Drone is facing.
 Possible values are 0 (east), 1 (south), 2 (west) or 3 (north)